Master of Arts in Professional Mental Health Counseling

 A $50 nonrefundable application fee is required.
 The fee is payable with a credit card or electronic check.
 Fee waivers are available to alumni of Lewis & Clark and current students enrolled in the College of Arts and Sciences.
 Participants in special programs are also eligible for a waiver.
 Go to this page for information about the fee waiver process.

-Personal Essay: Professional Mental Health Counseling
+Personal Essays: Professional Mental Health Counseling

-- What are the values and concerns that motivate you to pursue professional training in this field?
+Essay 1: What are the values and concerns that motivate you to pursue professional training in this field?

-Why have you chosen Lewis & Clark’s Professional Mental Health Counseling Program?
+Essay 2: Why have you chosen Lewis & Clark’s Professional Mental Health Counseling Program?

-- Tell us about a time when you had an experience with people who were culturally different from you or held values unlike your own and what you learned about yourself from the experience.
+Essay 3: Tell us about a time when you had an experience with people who were culturally different from you or held values unlike your own and what you learned about yourself from the experience.

 Three Letters of Recommendation